omthurman/omthurman/README.md

 ### Hi everyone, my name is Owen Thurman.
-A data analyst @ Waterford Property Company that specializes in AI/ML.
+A data analyst at Waterford Property Company, a leading firm in the workforce housing industry, with a portfolio valued at over 3 billion dollars.
+I specialize in the application of AI and machine learning within the Real Estate and Private Equity Space.

 🔭 I’m currently working on several exciting projects, both for my company and personal passion projects.